virtual-labs/exp-pelton-wheel-iitk/experiment/theory.md

 •	It prevents the splashing of the water and helps to discharge the water to the trail race.
 It also acts as a safeguard in the case of an accident occurs.<br>
 •	Cast iron or fabricated steel plates are used to make the casing of the Pelton Turbine.<br><br>
 <b>Breaking Jet</b><br><br>
+•	When the jet of water is completely closed by pushing the spear in the forward direction than the amount of water striking the runner becomes zero.
+But still, the runner keeps moving due to the inertia of the runner<br>
 <img src="images/fig5.png"><br><br>
  <i>Fig. 5: Breaking Jet</i><br><br>
 •	In order to stop the runner in the shortest possible time, a small nozzle is provided which directs the jet of water at the back of the vanes.
 This jet of water used to stop the runner of the turbine is called breaking jet.<br>